Broncos to visit with veteran offensive tackle Demar Dotson

 Less than a week after Broncos right tackle Ja’Wuan James opted out for the 2020 season because of coronavirus concerns, Elway, the former quarterback who is now the team's general manager, is bringing in longtime former Tampa Bay Buccaneer right tackle Demar Dotson for a visit, sources tell 9News.

-Parameters of a contract agreement are in place, but Dotson, 34, must first go through the pre-entry COVID-19 testing procedures and then pass a physical exam.
+Parameters of a contract agreement are in place, although a deal is not done.
+Dotson, 34, must first go through the pre-entry COVID-19 testing procedures and then pass a physical exam.
 If all goes well, he would bring much-needed offensive tackle depth to the Broncos by early in the week.

 A free agent despite starting 15 games each of the past two seasons with the Bucs, Dotson is expected to push right tackle Elijah Wilkinson, who in turn could push left tackle Garett Bolles.